Azure/msrest-for-python/README.rst

 - Fix list of integers serialization if div is provided #151
 - Fix parsing of UTF8 with BOM #145

-Thanks to eduardomourar for his contribution
+Thanks to eduardomourar for the contribution

 2019-01-09 Version 0.6.4
 ++++++++++++++++++++++++